riagalanos/cs1-twitter/README.md

 # cs1-twitter

 ## Overview
 Did you know that the SIGCSE Symposium Twitter feed has tweeted about #sigcse_2015 more than any other topic in its last 2,000 tweets?
 Or that Tiffany Barnes (SIGCSE Symposium 2018 Co-Chair) tweets most often about #csforall?
-In this assignment, students have the opportunity to connect their Java programs in their favorite IDE to Twitter to determine some interesting information about particular Twitter feeds.
+In this assignment, students have the opportunity to connect their Java programs in their favorite IDE to Twitter to determine some interesting information about the Twitter feeds of their choice.

 ## Assignment Materials